asreview/asreview/docs/source/simulation_overview.rst

 --------------------

-To run a simulation in the ASReview webapp, create a project as described in :doc:`lab/project_create`.
+To run a simulation in the ASReview webapp, create a project as described in :doc:`project_create`.
 Most of the steps of the setup are identical or straightworward.
 In this section, some of the differences are highlighted.

 In the step on *Project Information*, select the "Simulation"